 SWG - In Situ (Chair: Lei Dai, NSSC/CAS)

 The SWG activity is centred on optimising the design, operations and calibrations planning of the in situ instrument package.
 A report reviewing science objectives, pointing and measurement accuracy requirements, operational modes, calibration plans and data products is being prepared.

-SWG - Data Formats and calibration (Chair: Harri Laakso, ESA)
+SWG - Data Formats (Chair: Catarina Alves de Oliveira, ESA)

 The SWG had a kick-off meeting at ESAC, near Madrid, Spain, in January 2018.

 SWG - Ground-Based and Additional Science (GBAS) (Chair: Jenny Carter, Leicester University)